 We have detailed data and information on the analysis below.

-The analysis included a total of 72,314 unique records as of February 11, 2020, out of which 44,672 cases were confirmed to be infected with the coronavirus.
+The analysis included a total of 72,314 unique records, out of which 44,672 cases were confirmed to be infected with the SARS-CoV-2.

 According to the analysis, out of 44,672 confirmed cases, a total of 1,023 deaths occurred at a 2.3% fatality rate.